 If historical data are available, they may be collected and used in this effort.
 If such data are not readily available, the ROP WG may decide to use the best information available or hypothetical data.
 An expert panel can also be assembled to identify appropriate thresholds.

-Recommendation to NRR/ Division Director.
-After evaluation of stakeholder feedback, NRC staff should provide a recommendation to the NRR/ Division Director on whether to proceed with pursuing the PI change.
+Recommendation to NRR/DRO Division Director.
+After evaluation of stakeholder feedback, NRC staff should provide a recommendation to the NRR/DRO Division Director on whether to proceed with pursuing the PI change.
 Developing new PIs or making significant changes to existing PIs can require significant resources or may have policy implications.
-After consideration of the safety insights that could be gleaned from the proposed PI change and associated implications, the NRR/ Division Director will inform IRAB staff of whether the proposed change is feasible.
+After consideration of the safety insights that could be gleaned from the proposed PI change and associated implications, the NRR/DRO Division Director will inform IRAB staff of whether the proposed change is feasible.

-For PI changes that the Division Director determines are not feasible, NRC staff will suspend consideration of the proposed changes and will close the issue in accordance Section 09.02.d of this IMC.
+For PI changes that the DRO Division Director determines are not feasible, NRC staff will suspend consideration of the proposed changes and will close the issue in accordance Section 09.02.d of this IMC.

 Pilot Project.
-Upon approval from the Division Director to proceed with evaluating the proposed change, the ROP WG will develop a pilot project or a tabletop exercise, as necessary, to further evaluate the change against the traits listed in Section 09.03.c.3 and determine the efficacy of the PI.
+Upon approval from the DRO Division Director to proceed with evaluating the proposed change, the ROP WG will develop a pilot project or a tabletop exercise, as necessary, to further evaluate the change against the traits listed in Section 09.03.c.3 and determine the efficacy of the PI.
 The pilot project should be conducted using a representative sample of plants to collect data.
 These plants would continue to provide data in accordance with the current revision of NEI 99-02.
 The pilot project should benchmark those data to further inform the characteristics of the proposed change, such as its definition, calculation, and thresholds.

 When the pilot project or the tabletop exercise has been completed, the results and lessons learned will be used to update the white paper evaluation.
 The NRC will then provide an opportunity for the industry, public, and other stakeholders to provide feedback.
 This feedback will be evaluated by the staff and may be used to modify the proposal.

 Final Recommendation.
-After the pilot project is conducted and stakeholders provide feedback, the staff will make its final recommendation to the NRR/ Division Director as to whether to proceed with the proposal.
-Upon the NRR/ Division Director’s decision, the staff will proceed with the following step.
+After the pilot project is conducted and stakeholders provide feedback, the staff will make its final recommendation to the NRR/DRO Division Director as to whether to proceed with the proposal.
+Upon the NRR/DRO Division Director’s decision, the staff will proceed with the following step.

 Implementation.
 If the staff determines that the proposal will not be implemented, the staff should close out the issue in accordance with Section 09.04.
 If the proposal will be implemented, the following steps shall be taken, as necessary.